 Students learn about nocturnal animals and their adaptations and take a short walk in the dark complete with games and demonstrations.

 Join us in the Luther Glen chicken coop and the lay hens that occupy it.
 Utilizing our chickens, we take this class time for students to learn about the life cycle of chickens and their eggs.
+Students will also learn how to grade eggs and what a supermarket considers as a "good" egg.

 Dive deep into several different area of composting by looking at the relationships between food scraps, everyday items, worms, soil, and air.
+Students will see how composting can play a major role in soil health.

 Offered on the first day, this course sets the tone for the week.
 It involves a set of problem-solving situations which stimulate core groups to cooperatively decide on a solution and then carry out their plan of action as effectively as possible.